How are proposal budgets developed?

 No. Your submission of a proposal through the university indicates that you are submitting as a university employee rather than a private practitioner.
 As such, all budgets represent your compensation through the university as well as compliance with AU Human Resources and Payroll rules and regulations.

 The approved fringe benefit rate is 26.5% for full–time employees and faculty during the academic year.
-It is 8% for part–time employees, student employees, and faculty with nine month appointments during the months of June, July, and August.
+It is 8% for part–time employees, student employees, and faculty with nine month appointments who are expected to perform sponsored-related work during the months of June, July, and August.

-Indirect costs, also known as Facilities and Administration (F&A) or overhead costs, are expenses not directly attributable to any one project and incurred by the University for its facilities and services.
+Indirect costs (F&A costs) are expenses incurred by the University for use of its facilities and administrative services.
 Indirect costs are not profit, but are real costs to the University to support sponsored activities.
 Examples include building maintenance and operation, utilities, libraries, computer services and other facilities, payroll, accounting, purchasing, research administration, departmental administration, personnel services, and general administration.
-The University attempts to recover a small portion of these costs through the inclusion of indirect costs in proposal budgets.
-All universities have indirect rates.
+The University attempts to recover all of these costs, in accordance with guidelines in the Office of Management and Budget Circulars, through the inclusion of indirect costs in proposal budgets.

 - 43% - On-campus indirect rate